Motor tics

 Tic disorders can usually be classified as motor, vocal, or Tourette’s syndrome, which is a combination of both.
 Motor and vocal tics can be short-lived (transient) or chronic.
 Tourette’s is considered to be a chronic tic disorder.

-Children with transient tic disorder will present with one or more tics for at least 1 month, but for less than 12 consecutive months.
-The onset of the tics must have been before the individual turned 18 years of age.
+Children with transient tic disorder will present with one or more tics for at least 1 month but for less than 12 consecutive months.
+The onset of the tics must have been before the individual turned 18.
 Motor tics are more commonly seen in cases of transient tic disorder than vocal tics.
 Tics may vary in type and severity over time.
-According to the American Academy of Child and Adolescent Psychiatry, a transient tic disorder, or provisional tic disorder affects up to 10% of children during their early school years.
+According to the American Academy of Child and Adolescent Psychiatry, a transient tic disorder, or provisional tic disorder, affects up to 10% of children during their early school years.

-Tics that appear before the age of 18 and last for 1 year or more may be classified as a chronic tic disorder.
+Tics disorders that appear before the age of 18 and last for one year or more may be classified as chronic tic disorders.
 These tics can be either motor or vocal, but not both.
-A chronic tic disorder is less common than transient tic disorder, with less than 1% of children affected.
+Chronic tic disorders are less common than transient tic disorders, with less than 1% of children affected.

 Tourette Syndrome is a neurodevelopmental disorder characterized by persistent, chronic, and involuntary tics.
-These tics manifest as either motor or phonic (vocalizations) and can range from simple tics such as blinking, sniffing, and head twitching to more complex such as repetitive swearing, spinning around, and jumping.
-The cause of Tourette’s is unknown but it is likely that both hereditary and nongenetic factors contribute to its development.
+These tics manifest as either motor or phonic (vocalizations) and can range from simple tics, such as blinking, sniffing, and head twitching, to more complex tics, such as repetitive swearing, spinning around, and jumping.
+The cause of Tourette’s is unknown, but it is likely that both hereditary and nongenetic factors contribute to its development.

-Whilst the exact cause of Tourette Syndrome is unknown, it is believed that the presence of tics is associated with abnormalities in the brain.
-In particular, it is suggested there is a distribution in the circuits which link the basal ganglia (the site which controls voluntary motor movements, eye movements, and emotion) to the frontal cortex.
+While the exact cause of Tourette Syndrome is unknown, it is believed that the presence of tics is associated with abnormalities in the brain.
+In particular, it is suggested that there is a distribution in the circuits linking the basal ganglia (the site that controls voluntary motor movements, eye movements, and emotion) to the frontal cortex.

-Individuals with Tourette Syndrome display impaired performance in cognitive tasks in terms of memory, attention, reading, and writing.
-These impairments are often more severe in individuals diagnosed with comorbid ADHD who also display less cognitive flexibility.
-It is estimated that 70% of patients with Tourette Syndrome exhibit ADHD type behaviors and as such, Tourette Syndrome can be a debilitating diagnosis for many people.
+Individuals with Tourette Syndrome display impaired performance in cognitive tasks regarding memory, attention, reading, and writing.
+These impairments are often more severe in individuals diagnosed with comorbid ADHD, who also display less cognitive flexibility.
+It is estimated that 70% of patients with Tourette Syndrome exhibit ADHD-type behaviors, and as such, Tourette Syndrome can be a debilitating diagnosis for many people.

-If someone has tics, it doesn’t mean that this person has Tourette’s syndrome.
-Tics have to be present for at least one year to be classified as Tourette’s syndrome and at least one of tics has to be vocal.
+If someone has tics, it doesn’t mean that they have Tourette’s syndrome.
+Tics have to be present for at least one year to be classified as Tourette’s syndrome, and at least one of the tics has to be vocal.

 Symptoms of Tic Disorder